 Downsides of a First Midwest Personal Loan

 Although there are a handful of benefits offered with personal loans from First Midwest Bank, disadvantages exist and should be considered.
-First, the minimum credit score of 680 may make it difficult for individuals with less-than-ideal credit to qualify.
+As with many bank loans, the minimum credit score of 680 may make it difficult for individuals with less-than-ideal credit to qualify.
 Compared to some other online personal loan lenders, First Midwest Bank does have more stringent credit requirements.

 >> Read More: Personal loans for bad credit

 The loan maximum may also be a disadvantage for some borrowers.
 Personal loans from other lenders have far higher loan amounts, allowing borrowers to receive more financing for their needs.
-For example, Lightstream personal loans for qualified borrowers have a maximum loan amount up to $100,000, while LendingClub offers personal loans for up to $40,000 with similar repayment terms.
 Borrowers who need more access to cash may want to look at other lenders to get what they need.

 Finally, First Midwest Bank offers same-day loan application approval so long as the borrower is available for the required follow-up phone call.
 However, funding from the personal loan may not reach a borrower’s bank account until two or three business days after approval takes place.